Elive/synthwave-player/README.md

 -   **🔊 Uncompromised Audio Quality:** Many collectors prefer lossless formats like FLAC to preserve the full quality of their music.
 While some streaming services offer higher tiers for this, a self-hosted player lets you stream your high-fidelity files without compromise or extra cost.

 -   **✨ The Full Aesthetic Experience:** A generic, modern UI can't capture the spirit of the enjoyable music.
 The Synthwave Player is designed to immerse you in the neon-drenched, world of dreams to elevate your experience.
 Because it's not just about listening, it's about the vibe.
-Spotify sells you music, this player gives you a time machine to repair the past.
+Spotify sells you music, this player gives you a time machine to change the history.

 </details>